rolftimmermans/zeromq-ng/README.md

 * **backlog** – ZMQ_BACKLOG <br/>
   <[number]> Maximum length of the queue of outstanding peer connections for the specified socket.
 This only applies to connection-oriented transports.

+* **connectTimeout** – ZMQ_CONNECT_TIMEOUT <br/>
+  <[number]> Sets how long to wait before timing-out a connect() system call.
+The connect() system call normally takes a long time before it returns a time out error.
+Setting this option allows the library to time out the call at an earlier interval.

+* **handshakeInterval** – ZMQ_HANDSHAKE_IVL <br/>
+  <[number]> Handshaking is the exchange of socket configuration information (socket type, identity, security) that occurs when a connection is first opened (only for connection-oriented transports).
+If handshaking does not complete within the configured time, the connection shall be closed.
+The value 0 means no handshake time limit.

+* **heartbeatInterval** – ZMQ_HEARTBEAT_IVL <br/>
+  <[number]> Interval in milliseconds between sending ZMTP heartbeats for the specified socket.
+If this option is greater than 0, then a PING ZMTP command will be sent after every interval.

+* **heartbeatTimeout** – ZMQ_HEARTBEAT_TIMEOUT <br/>
+  <[number]> How long (in milliseconds) to wait before timing-out a connection after sending a PING ZMTP command and not receiving any traffic.
+This option is only valid if `heartbeatInterval` is greater than 0.
+The connection will time out if there is no traffic received after sending the PING command.
+The received traffic does not have to be a PONG command - any received traffic will cancel the timeout.

+* **heartbeatTimeToLive** – ZMQ_HEARTBEAT_TTL <br/>
+  <[number]> The timeout in milliseconds on the remote peer for ZMTP heartbeats.
+If this option is greater than 0, the remote side shall time out the connection if it does not receive any more traffic within the TTL period.
+This option does not have any effect if `heartbeatInterval` is 0.
+Internally, this value is rounded down to the nearest decisecond, any value less than 100 will have no effect.

 * **immediate** – ZMQ_IMMEDIATE <br/>
   <[boolean]> By default queues will fill on outgoing connections even if the connection has not completed.
 This can lead to "lost" messages on sockets with round-robin routing (`Req`, `Push`, `Dealer`).
 If this option is set to `true`, messages shall be queued only to completed connections.
 This will cause the socket to block if there are no other connections, but will prevent queues from filling on pipes awaiting connection.

+* **invertMatching** (only on `Publisher`, `Subscriber` or `XPublisher` sockets) – ZMQ_INVERT_MATCHING
+  <[boolean]> On `Publisher` and `XPublisher` sockets, this causes messages to be sent to all connected sockets except those subscribed to a prefix that matches the message.
+On `Subscriber` sockets, this causes only incoming messages that do not match any of the socket's subscriptions to be received by the user.

+  Whenever this is set to `true` on a `Publisher` socket, all `Subscriber` sockets connecting to it must also have the option set to `true`.
+Failure to do so will have the `Subsriber` sockets reject everything the `Publisher` socket sends them. `XSubscriber` sockets do not need to do this because they do not filter incoming messages.

 * **ipv6** – ZMQ_IPV6 <br/>
   <[boolean]> Enable or disable IPv6.
 When IPv6 is enabled, the socket will connect to, or accept connections from, both IPv4 and IPv6 hosts.